 Latest posts by Kori (see all)

-- Jason Todd Faces His Demons in Red Hood and the Outlaws - May 12, 2017
+- Lobdell Does the Damned Thing in Red Hood and the Outlaws - July 15, 2017

-- Order is Restored in Justice League of America - May 11, 2017
+- Curse of the Kingbutcher is an Emotional Gut Punch in Justice League of America - July 13, 2017

 The last time we saw the Justice League of America, they were launching a full throttle coup against Havok and the Extremist’s regime, coordinated with the citizens of the Kravian resistance.
 This issue offers the resolution, with a timely message on what “fixing” problems actually entails.